jaysuthar743/Pollution-Monitoring-System/README.md

 ### Scope:
 ● Detects, Measures the level of emitted Carbon gas and Smoke.<br />
-● Gas Sensor MQ2 to detect CO and Smoke.
+● Gas Sensor MQ2 to detect CO and Smoke.<br />
-● Sends Data to thingSpeak and Firebase Database.
+● Sends Data to thingSpeak and Firebase Database.<br />
 ●  Visualize the data in a mobile app and Web-App made in Django.